jhpyle/docassemble/_docs/api.md

  - [400] "Invalid privilege name." if a privilege did not exist in the system.
- - [400] "That e-mail address is already being used." if another user is already using the given `email`.
+ - [400] "That e-mail address is already being used." if another user is already using the given `username`.
+ - [400] "Password too short or too long" if the password has fewer than four or more than 254 characters.

 Response on success: [200]

-Body of response: a [JSON] object with the following key:
+Body of response: a [JSON] object with the following keys:

- - `user_id`: the user ID of the user created.
+ - `user_id`: the user ID of the new user.
+ - `password`: the password of the new user.

 ## <a name="user_list"></a>List of users